 Choosing a postgraduate course that has been accredited by a professional body is extremely important for two reasons:

-1. If you wish to pursue certain careers in the area that you have studied, it is essential that your qualification has been recognised and accredited by a relevant professional body.
+- If you wish to pursue certain postgraduate careers in the area that you have studied, it is essential that your qualification has been recognised and accredited by a relevant professional body.
 This is because for some careers you will not be able to get a job unless your course has been accredited.
 It is vital that you check whether the job you are aiming for requires accreditation, and then ensure that your chosen postgraduate course has been accredited by the correct professional body.

-The bodies that offer accreditation may also offer financial help if you choose to study a particular course.
+- Potential financial assistance – the bodies that offer accreditation may also offer financial help if you choose to study a particular course.

-Below are examples of some professional accrediting bodies - you can click on the links to access their websites:
+Here are examples of some professional accrediting bodies – you can click on the links to access their websites: